backstagephp/laravel-users/README.md

 ## Usage

-After setup, your application will use `Backstage\LaravelUsers\Models\User` as the default user model.
+After setup, your application will use `Backstage\Laravel\Users\Models\User` as the default user model.

 The model is fully compatible with: